 - piping tips and bags

 - ½ cup butter room temperature, dairy or dairy free

 - 3 cups powdered sugar

-- 2-3 tablespoon milk of choice
+- 2-3 tablespoon milk dairy free if needed

 - 1 teaspoon vanilla extract

 - In a large bowl with a hand mixer, or a stand mixer with the whisk attachment, mix together the soft butter of choice with half of the powdered sugar on high speed for 3-4 minutes or until light and fluffy.